 In this Part —

+alternative information has the meaning given in section 7BA(1)(b)(i);

 calendar year means a period of 12 months beginning on 1 January;

 required information means —

-(a) the form of the railway owner’s standard access agreement; and
+(a) the standard access provisions for the time being approved or determined under section 47A in respect of the railway owner; and

-(b) the information described in Schedule 2 in respect of the relevant part of the railways network.
+(b) the information described in Schedule 2 in respect of the relevant part of the railways network; and

+(c) if the Regulator has granted the railway owner an exemption under section 7BA(1)(b) — the alternative information specified in the railway owner’s application under section 7BA(1); and

+(d) any standing offer that the railway owner has prepared in compliance with a notice given under section 7G(1), but that is not the subject of a notice under section 7G(8).

 [Section 6 inserted: Gazette 23 Jun 2009 p.
-2411.]
+2411; amended: SL 2023/207 s.
+57.]

 7A.
-Information to be published in hard copy format
+Information must be published

-(1) The railway owner in relation to a part of the railways network to which this Code applies must make a publication containing the required information available for purchase in hard copy format.
+(1) The railway owner in relation to a part of the railways network to which this Code applies must —

+(a) ensure that the required information is published on a website maintained by or on behalf of the railway owner; and

+(b) make a publication containing the required information available for purchase in hard copy format.

+(1A) Despite subsection (1), the publication made available under subsection (1)(b) need not contain the following —

+(a) the information described in Schedule 2 item 7;

+(b) if the Regulator has granted the railway owner an exemption under section 7BA(1)(b) — the alternative information specified in the railway owner’s application under section 7BA(1);

+(c) a standing offer described in paragraph (d) of the definition of required information in section 6.

-(2) The publication may be in loose-leaf form or may be constituted by a number of separate documents.
+(2) The publication made available under subsection (1)(b)may be in loose-leaf form or may be constituted by a number of separate documents.

-(3) The railway owner may make a reasonable charge for supplying to a person a copy of the publication or an amendment to it.
+(3) The railway owner may make a reasonable charge for supplying to a person a hard copy of the publication made available under subsection (1)(b)or an amendment to it.

-(4) A person that is a railway owner at the commencement of the Railways (Access) Amendment Code 2009 section 7 1 is not required to comply with this section, until the expiration of 6 months after that commencement.
+[(4) deleted]

 [Section 7A inserted: Gazette 23 Jun 2009 p.
-2411.]
+2411; amended: SL 2023/207 s.
+58.]

 7B.
-Regulator may grant exemption for information about freight carried
+Regulator may grant exemption for information about gross tonne kilometres of freight carried

-The Regulator may, on application by a railway owner, exempt the owner from the obligation to publish some or all of the information described in Schedule 2 item 4(m) if the Regulator is satisfied that the publication of the information might reasonably be expected to adversely affect the business of the owner.
+(1) The Regulator may, on application by a railway owner, exempt the owner from the obligation to publish some or all of the information described in Schedule 2 item 4(l) if the Regulator is satisfied that the publication of the information might reasonably be expected to adversely affect the business of the owner.